IntroductionCroesus Track is one of the finest surviving examples of a miners' track (1881) on the West Coast. Croesus Track is part of Paparoa Track.

 The Croesus Track crosses the Paparoa Range between Blackball in the Grey Valley and Barrytown on the Tasman Sea Coast.
 It's an ideal tramp for people new to tramping.

 It's recommended to walk from Smoke-ho carpark in the east to Barrytown in the west.
 In this direction, the track ascends to 1200 metres via a well-formed and fairly easy track.
-The upper half of the western section is quite steep and rough before it descends onto a good benched track.
-Snow poles mark the route across the open tops and route finding navigational skills are required.
+Part of Croesus Track is also part of the Paparoa Track.
+Croesus Track splits off from Paparoa track after the signposted turnoff toward Barrytown.
+Croesus Track, after this turn-off, is quite steep and rough before it descends onto a good benched track.
+Snow poles mark the route across the open tops and route-finding navigational skills are required.

 Smoke-ho car park to Ces Clark Hut

 Time: 4–5 hr

 Distance: 10.3 km

 For the first hour of the track, you will pass through mixed podocarp and beech forest and cross a wire suspension bridge over the Smoke-ho Creek.
 The track then zig-zags up the dividing ridge between Blackball Creek and Roaring Meg catchments for the next hour until you reach the turn-off to the Battery Track.

 The track then climbs more steeply into subalpine forest leading towards Ces Clark Hut.
 You will pass the historic Croesus Top Hut just before reaching Ces Clark Hut.
 Croesus Top Hut is kept for historic purposes – you cannot stay at Croesus Top Hut.
 However, in an emergency, you can use it for shelter.